-The rapidly increasing use of cloud apps as well as the growth of the Internet of Things (IoT) applications, such as smart cars and connected health devices, will expand data center demands, thus increasing new forms of cybercrime, like IoT attacks.
-The total data stored in the cloud—including public clouds operated by vendors and social media companies, government-owned clouds accessible to citizens and businesses, and private clouds owned by mid-to-large-sized companies—will be 100X greater in 2022 than it is in 2019.
+The rapidly increasing use of cloud and IoT applications, such as smart cars and connected health devices, will expand data-center demands.
+This will increase new forms of cybercrime, like IoT attacks.
+The total data stored in the cloud—including public clouds operated by vendors and social media companies, government-owned clouds accessible to citizens and businesses, and private clouds owned by mid-to-large-sized companies—will be a hundred times greater in 2022 than in 2019.

 5. According to the 2019 Thales Global Data Threat Report, 97% of the companies who responded use sensitive data on digitally transformative technologies.

-These technologies include cloud computing, big data, IoT, containers, or mobile environments, all of which create new attack surfaces and new risks for data.
-The idea isn’t to discourage companies from using these technologies but to ensure they’re aware of the vulnerabilities—like IoT hacking—that these new technologies create and take adequate steps to safeguard their customers’ data, as well as their own.
+These technologies include cloud computing, big data, IoT, containers, and mobile environments, all of which create new attack surfaces and new risks for data.
+The idea isn’t to discourage companies from using these technologies, but to ensure they’re aware of the vulnerabilities—like IoT hacking—that they create.
+The goal is to take the necessary steps required to safeguard their and their customers’ data.

 6. Only 30% of those respondents are using encryption within these environments.

-Encryption, as we have covered above, might not prevent data breaches, but it does ensure that the data stolen cannot be misused.
-The data security statistics from the Thales study also show that far too many companies throughout the world have still not woken up to the value of data encryption, despite using new technologies that make data theft likelier.
+Encryption might not prevent data breaches, but it does ensure that the data stolen cannot be misused.
+The data security statistics from the Thales study also show that far too many companies around the world have still not woken up to the value of data encryption, despite using new technologies that make data theft likelier.